felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/configuration.md

 ---

-**IMPORTANT NOTE:** Resetting the configuration will also erase your Just Eat Takeaway Restaurant ID.
-To continue receiving Just Eat Takeaway orders, you will need to enter your Just Eat Takeaway Restaurant ID again.
+**IMPORTANT NOTE:** Resetting the configuration will also erase your integration settings.
+To continue receiving Just Eat Takeaway orders, you will need to enter your integration settings again.

 ---